 “My hope is that the modern tools I use to create my art will be a channel to the youth, to give them the inspiration to create a future that connects with our past, to create a future that is alive with our cultural values.”

-Aŋpétu Wí (in the Native Arts Gallery)
+Aŋpétu Wí (in the Arts of the Americas gallery)

 Minneapolis Institute of Art